-Staff recommends approval of rehabilitation tax relief for the property addressed at 193 W. San Antonio Street as the property meets all requirements for such relief as specified in the City's Code of Ordinances, Article III, Section 66-57.1.
-This tax relief tool continues to provide an incentive for property owners to rehabilitate, designate and protect historic structures which maintains the heritage of our community.
+Staff recommends approval of the request as the subject property meets all requirements for rehabilitation tax relief as specified in the City's Code of Ordinances, Article III, Section 66-57.1.
+This tax relief tool continues to provide an incentive for property owners to designate, rehabilitate and protect historic structures, which maintains the heritage of our community.